 What to know about the pneumococcal vaccine

-Why you need it: Pneumococcal disease, which can cause pneumonia, kills around 3,000 people a year.
+Why you need it: Pneumococcal pneumonia leads to approximately 150,000 hospitalizations each year in the U.S., CDC statistics show.
 Young children and those over 65 have the highest incidence of serious illness, and older adults are more likely to die from it.